KMaitreya/NumPy_Basics/README.md

 In this notebook we will be doing various operations on arrays.The following is explained with an example; zeros array, ones array, any number array, random decimal array, random integer array, identity matrix, repeating elements in an array, copying an array.

 numpy-4 (basic maths):
 In this notebook we will apply basic maths on a numpy array.
 Function applied on the numpy array are basic arithmetics, power, trigonometry fucntions.
+Matrix multiplication and determinant has been added